CSublow/milestone-project-one/README.md

 This type of fan may only be familiar with The Monkees as a name, or only knows one or two songs and has only recently decided that they like this band.
 This type of fan will want to hear music, gather information and perhaps view wider multimedia content such as videos and images.
 For this type of fan, the website must serve as a promotional tool that draws the fan into a deeper engagement with The Monkees as a brand.
 In addition, this type of fan, who is unlikely to be connected to The Monkees' social media, may also wish to see a central hub of social media links with which the fan can connect.

 **Blog writer/Journalist**
-This user may not even be a fan of The Monkees, but they write for a popular Internet blog or traditional newspaper.
+This user may not be a fan of The Monkees, but they write for a popular Internet blog or traditional newspaper.
 This user will be primarily viewing the news section, using the articles as the basis for content hosted on their own platforms.
-They will wish to see clearly organised news content, with perhaps an obvious way to contact The Monkees' management for press statements and clarifications.
+They will wish to see clearly organised news content, with an obvious method of contacting The Monkees' management for press statements and clarifications.

 **Potential Client**
 This user wishes to book The Monkees for a private performance.
 They will wish to see testimonals that confirm The Monkees are a good choice, and will want a clear and simple method of contacting the band.